A Scala library for language processing.

 For more detailed descriptions of the motivations behind this profiling support and how it works, please see our SLE 2012 paper on the Kiama research wiki page.

-Please consult the documentation for our dsprofile
+Please consult the documentation for our dsprofile library to find out

 more about the implementation of profiling for internal domain-specific